X-Diffusion: Training Diffusion Policies on Cross-Embodiment Human Demonstrations: Related Work

 \section{Related Work}

 Our work is related to the following topics:

-\textbf{Learning from Human Hand Motion.} Human videos typically lack action annotations that can be directly executed by robots.
-Recent progress in hand-pose estimation has enabled retargeting human hand motion into robot actions.
-A common approach is to track 6DoF hand trajectories and map them to the robot end-effector~\cite{Bharadhwaj2023ZeroShotRM, bharadhwaj2024track2act, wang2023mimicplay}, which is particularly effective for dexterous robotic hands~\cite{telekinesis, Shaw2022VideoDexLD, arunachalam2022dime, Ye2022LearningCG}.
-Other works define corresponding keypoints between human and robot hands~\cite{Ren2025MotionTA, Haldar2025PointPU} to unify their state and action spaces.
-Retargeting has also been leveraged to synthesize robot data by overlaying rendered robot arms on human videos~\cite{Lepert2025SHADOWLS, Lepert2025PhantomTR, bahl2022human}.
-When combined with open-world vision models, these methods can further enable object-aware retargeting of human motion~\cite{zhu2024vision, Vitiello2023OneShotIL, Li2024OKAMITH}.
-While promising, these approaches often assume that every human hand motion can be feasibly executed by a robot.
-This assumption breaks down in practice, as many human actions involve kinematics or dynamics outside a robot’s capabilities, limiting the reliability of direct retargeting.
+\textbf{Learning from Human Hand Motion.} Advances in hand-pose estimation have enabled retargeting actionless human videos into robot actions.
+One approach is to track 6DoF hand trajectories and map them to the robot end-effector~\cite{Bharadhwaj2023ZeroShotRM, wang2023mimicplay}.
+Other works define corresponding keypoints between humans and robots to unify their data representations~\cite{Ren2025MotionTA, Haldar2025PointPU}, overlaying rendered robot arms on human videos~\cite{Lepert2025SHADOWLS, Lepert2025PhantomTR, bahl2022human}.
+Open-world vision models have further enabled object-aware retargeting~\cite{zhu2024vision, Vitiello2023OneShotIL, Li2024OKAMITH}.
+These methods assume that retargeted hand motions will transfer cleanly to the robot, but this often fails in practice due to embodiment mismatch.

-\textbf{Extracting Rewards from Human Data} Beyond imitation, reinforcement learning (RL) can leverage human data by defining rewards from tracking reference motion~\cite{2018-TOG-deepMimic, Yuan2025HERMESHE}, video similarity~\cite{Zakka2021XIRLCI,yang2024rank2reward, Huey2025ImitationLF}, language alignment~\cite{Shao2020Concept2RobotLM,Chen2021LearningGR}, or object-centric signals in real-to-sim-to-real pipelines~\cite{dan2025xsim,Ga2025CrossingTH, Xu2024FlowAT}.
-Preference learning methods further derive rewards from object interactions or classifier judgments of task success~\cite{Nair2017CombiningSL,Sieb2019GraphStructuredVI,schmeckpeper2020learning,kumar2022inverse}.
-However, a common limitation of all these approaches is the requirement of a realistic simulator or costly and unsafe real-world environment interactions for RL.
-In contrast, we train diffusion policies directly on mixed human–robot data without requiring interactions with the environment to learn actions that match rewards extracted from human videos.
+\textbf{Extracting Rewards from Human Data.} Reinforcement learning (RL) approaches leverage human data by defining rewards from tracking reference motion~\cite{2018-TOG-deepMimic, Yuan2025HERMESHE}, object-centric signals in real-to-sim-to-real pipelines~\cite{dan2025xsim, Ga2025CrossingTH}, and classifier judgments of task success~\cite{schmeckpeper2020learning}.
+However, these approaches are limited by the requirement of a realistic simulator or costly and unsafe real-world interactions.
+In contrast, we train Diffusion Policies directly on mixed human–robot data without requiring environment interactions.